 MILK.
 It does a body good.
 Remember that campaign?
 Yeah me too, because it was everywhere.
 Well, fast forward to now and dairy-free is becoming more and more popular.
 Why?
 Because there are so many people that cannot "stomach" it.
-Literally.... majority of people today either are allergic to dairy or cannot digest it (actually two different problems).
+Literally.... the majority of people today either are allergic to dairy or cannot digest it (actually two different problems).

-Being allergic to dairy (which is often physically undetectible) means that when you eat dairy you actually have an immune response... basically your immune system goes on the attack, which causes a whole host of other health issues.
+Being allergic to dairy (which is often physically undetectable) means that when you eat dairy you actually have an immune response... basically your immune system goes on the attack, which causes a whole host of other health issues.

 Not being able to digest dairy (it physically makes you ill with stomach or digestive issues) means your body is unable to digest the sugar (lactose) in milk.

-Either way... dairy is no good for most people, but is a staple in most meals.
+Either way... dairy is no good for most people but is a staple in most meals.
 So how do you get around that? #1 read ingredient lists. #2 stock up on homemade nut milks and drink away!
 Here are a couple quick ideas (and I am serious when I say quick) that can be made in 2 minutes.

 BASIC NUT MILK RECIPE